Insufficient Gibbs Sampling: Methodology for sampling from

-We now present a computational method to simulate a vector $X$ which follows a distribution $\mathcal{F}_\theta $ and verifies the conditions $\text{med}(X) = m$ and $\text{IQR}(X) = i$ where $m\in \mathbb{R}$ and $i>0$.
-Here, $\text{med}(X)$ is the median of $X$, and $\text{IQR}(X)$ is the interquartile range of $X$.
-The interquartile range is the difference between the 0.75 quantile, which is the third quartile denoted $Q_3$, and the 0.25 quantile, which is the first quartile denoted $Q_1$, i.e., $\text{IQR}(X) = Q(X,0.75) - Q(X,0.25) = Q_3 - Q_1$.
+We now present a computational method to simulate a vector $\Data$ which follows a distribution $\mathcal{F}_{\boldtheta} $ and verifies the conditions $\text{median}(\Data) = m$ and $\text{IQR}(\Data) = i$ where $m\in \mathbb{R}$ and $i>0$.
+Here, $\text{median}(\Data)$ is the median of $\Data$, and $\text{IQR}(\Data)$ is the interquartile range of $\Data$.
+The interquartile range is the difference between the 0.75 quantile, which is the third quartile denoted $Q_3$, and the 0.25 quantile, which is the first quartile denoted $Q_1$, i.e., $\text{IQR}(\Data) = Q(\Data,0.75) - Q(\Data,0.25) = Q_3 - Q_1$.
 This scale estimator has a long history in robust statistics, dating back to the early development of robust estimation techniques.
 Its resistance to outliers, as quantified by its breakdown point of 25\%, has made it a fundamental tool in robust statistical analysis.
 Today, the IQR continues to hold a prominent position in robust statistics due to its properties and its ability to summarize the variability of a dataset in a resistant manner.
 The IQR, being equal to twice the MAD in the case of a symmetric distribution, not only measures the dispersion of the data but also offers a way to capture the asymmetry of the distribution.
-This section is thus linked to the previous section with the case $p_1, p_2, p_3 = 0.25, 0.5, 0.75$, except we observe only $q_{2}=m$ (the median) and the difference $q_{3} - q_{1}=i$ with $i>0$.
-In this scenario, we can isolate four different cases and we focus here on a specific scenario where $N = 4n+1$ (see Appendix \ref{sec:appendix_iqr} for other cases), which simplifies the problem as there is not linear interpolation required to computed the empirical quartiles.
-In this case, we have the first quartile $Q_1 = X_{(n+1)}$, the median $Q_2 = m = X_{(2n+1)}$, and the third quartile $Q_3 = X_{(3n+1)}$.The vector $X$ respects the apportionment described in Figure \ref{sec:iqr}.

-As in the previous sections, we first present a method to initialize the vector $X^0$ and then a method to resample it keeping its median and its IQR unchanged.